al-moreno/MongoDB/Unit 1/Lesson.md

 12. We will now be creating a folder on our local device which will serve as the local data storage location for MongoDB.
 We will do so by typing the following command in our terminal: "sudo mkdir -p /data/db" and entering.
 You may be asked for your Mac password again, enter the password for your device if this is the case.

 13. Next, we are required to set permissions for the data directory for the current user.
-Let's begin by verifying our username in the terminal, type "whoami" and press enter.
+Let's begin by verifying our username in the terminal, type "whoami" and pressing enter.
 The response is your username.
 Proceed by entering "sudo chown yourusername /data/db".
 When you hit enter it will once again request your password.

 14. Force quit your terminal and open a fresh terminal instance where you will enter Mongo --version.
 Your response should indicate the version of the download.
 If this is the case, you have been successful with your setup.